 The program material is intended to be a guide.
 Teachers should feel free to use their professional judgment when introducing new material to their classroom and to add any pertinent material or make relevant connections to other subjects they may currently or have covered with class.

 As well, teachers are encouraged to pick and choose amongst activities in each lesson and to modify the lesson in accordance with the needs and level of each class.
 The purpose of including these materials is to serve teachers and their classes in the best possible way.
 Feel free to modify as needed.

-It is recommended that teachers print out the PDFs of the materials on the website (Lesson Plans, Activities, Guidelines, BLMs,) and teach from the hard copies.
-However since each lesson starts with a short video that introduces the lesson’s theme, it is recommended to refer back to the webpage to begin each session..
+It is recommended that teachers print out the PDF of the materials on the website (Lesson Plans, Activities, Guidelines, BLMs,) and teach from the hard copy.
+However since each lesson starts with a short video that introduces the lesson’s theme, it is recommended to refer back to the webpage to begin each session.
 The Homepage Timeline, the Her Story Archive, and the Women's Biographies samples are available as resources and accessible anytime throughout the program.Above all, enjoy, and encourage students to have fun!

 Assessment and Evaluation

 Teachers are encouraged to assess student learning through co-constructing criteria, goal setting and reflecting with students.
 Dialogue and engagement with the material, paired with ongoing reflection, are the most important pieces of the project’s process.
 Informal and formal assessments before, during and after learning allow for responsive teaching and deep learning.

 This is a short overview on the structure of the Lesson Plan.
 Lesson details are presented in the order the outline suggests.

 Each Lesson Plan may include the following elements: